cecily-mee/cecily-mee/README.md

 ---

-### 🎉 A Bit More About Me:

-- **Table Tennis Enthusiast!** 🏓 (Team Captain, National player, Gold medalist at inter-IIIT competition!)
-- **Tech Event Organizer** 🎤 (Helped run hackathons and pitch events, leading with passion at IIIT-A’s e-cell)
-- **Always Learning** 🧠 (Whether it’s tech or table tennis, I’m always eager to grow and improve!)

----

 ### 🤝 Let’s Collaborate!
 I’m always up for a challenge and love working with people on exciting projects.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/cecilyambooken/) or check out my [GitHub](https://github.com/cecily-mee).
-Let’s build something amazing together!